MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 With the schema in the above table being used in the file, the analysis output from the uploaded file can be joined with other data sources (for example, sales data and zoom data) for an advanced analysis.

-Sdditional instructions for preparing organizational data for Viva Insights are available [here](../insights/Setup/Prepare-organizational-data.md).
+Additional instructions for preparing organizational data for Viva Insights are available [here](../insights/Setup/Prepare-organizational-data.md).

 **Example:  Sample of an organizational data file**